arthurraposodev/Purchase-Transactions-API/README.md

 ## 📍 Overview

 The Purchases Trasactions API  is a production-ready Spring Boot 3 project using Spring Reactive WebFlux.
 It's designed for reactive, non-blocking transaction processing and exchange rate calculations with persistence, providing high-performance and scalable solutions for financial operations.

+This implementation caches data periodically from the US Treasury Department's Exchange Rates API to a local database for converting purchase transactions values from USD to other currencies.

 ## 📦 Features